MSC Cancels Euribia's Arabian Gulf Winter Sailings Amid Middle East Tensions

 Repatriation effort: airlines, charters, and government coordination

-With airspace closures and reduced flight schedules limiting commercial options, MSC has been working to send guests home in stages, coordinating with airlines, local authorities, and diplomatic contacts as seats become available.
+With airspace closures and reduced flight schedules limiting commercial options, MSC worked to send guests home in stages, coordinating with airlines, local authorities, and diplomatic contacts as seats became available.
+Guests were later safely disembarked in Dubai as the ship prepared to leave the region.

 MSC Cruises said: “MSC Cruises is working continuously with airline partners in the region, particularly Emirates and Etihad Airways, to identify and secure return flights for our guests.”
 The cruise line said it requested priority treatment for cruise guests while acknowledging airline guidance that available seats are being assigned based on travelers’ original flight dates.